 Marriage Records: Typically, marriage licenses are available for public scrutiny, but marriage certificates are not available to the public; they are only accessible to spouses named in the record, immediate family members, and legal representatives.

-How to Submit Application & Request Mississippi Vital Records
+How To Request Mississippi Vital Records

 Vital records in the state of Mississippi are obtained through the Mississippi State Department of Health (MSDH).
 Individuals who are requesting vital records in the state will need typically need to provide the following:

-• A copy of a valid ID
+- A copy of a valid ID

-• A completed and signed relevant applicant form
+- A completed and signed relevant applicant form

-• Enclose payment for the fees in either check or money order; cash may be accepted for in-person requests
+- Enclose payment for the fees in either check or money order; cash may be accepted for in-person requests

-• Proof of guardianship or legal representation
+- Proof of guardianship or legal representation

-• Location of the record
+- Location of the record

 Death Certificates